Last updated on: 5/24/2016 8:53:45 AM PST

 Nov.
 21, 2007 - National Council of La Raza

 Bob Goodlatte, JD, US Representative and Chairman of the House Judiciary Committee, in a statement accessed Mar.
 1, 2016, “Immigration Reform,” available on his US House of Representatives website, stated:

 "As Chairman of the House Judiciary Committee, I have strongly advocated for immigration reform that focuses on enforcement and upholding the rule of law, including elimination of enforcement waivers that have been abused by previous and current Administrations.
 To be clear, any immigration reform proposal must first guarantee that our immigration laws are enforced both at the border and within the United States.
 I remain opposed to amnesty, as I always have been.
 I do not support a special pathway to citizenship that rewards those who have broken our immigration laws."

 David Benkof, Senior Policy Analyst at The Daily Caller, in an Oct.
-13, 2015 The Daily Caller article, "Why Not Second-Class Citizenship for Illegal Immigrants?," available at dailycaller.com, stated:
+13, 2015 The Daily Caller article, "Why Not Second-Class Citizenship for Illegal Immigrants?," available on the Daily Caller website, stated: